GeotrekCE/Geotrek-admin/docs/install/import.rst

 .. danger::
-    With dynamic segmentation, importing paths is very risky if paths are already present in Geotrek, import is only safe with no paths created.
+    With dynamic segmentation, importing paths is very risky if paths are already present in Geotrek, it is only safe with no path created.

     Indeed, if you import paths where there are existing paths, treks, POIs or trails linked topology might be impacted.